 When volcanic eruptions took place in the Virunga area, discharged lava gushed towards the least resistant directions.
-As the outer parts of the streaming molten rock eventually cooled and hardened, inner currents continued to flow unobstructed, leaving behind huge horizontal openings known as lava tubes beneath the elevated ground.
+As the outer parts of the streaming molten rock eventually cooled and hardened, inner currents continued to flow unobstructed.
+The process left behind huge horizontal openings beneath the elevated ground.

 Equipped with helmets and flashlights, visitors are guided through an underground dark channel divided into three segments.
 They peep at the interiors of smaller, darker and scarier chambers along the way.
 They walk below the main Kigali-Rubavu highway and a higher learning institution known as INES.
 Yes, they stroll under the ground on which the road and the school are constructed.

 Musanze caves span the distance of two kilometers underneath the neighborhood I was familiar with way before I heard about their existence.
 I used to see motorists traversing the road, students walking in and out of their campus and kids playing football.
 Little did I know that adventurous people were touring open spaces below that community’s land.